DDeShon/BookListRazor/README.md

 ﻿# asp.net_razor_tutorial
 This is a library application created with ASP.net, Razor and C#, used to refamiliarize myself with the technologies.
+The app allows the user to save books to a database and retrieve them as needed.